fieldtrip/website/workshop/cuttingeeg2021.md

 In this hands-on we will do a tutorial on [time-frequency analysis on short and long timescales](/workshop/cuttingeeg2021/tutorial_freq).
 The tutorial covers preprocessing and time-frequency analysis, and we will specifically look at how your selection of data segments, rereferencing, filtering and handling of artifacts can be optimized to get the best time-frequency estimates of the EEG and MEG activity.

-If you are new to time-frequency analysis in general, we recommend you to watch one of our [youtube lectures](https://youtu.be/dHTuzMsjVJA) in advance.
-If you are entirely new to FieldTrip, please watch the introduction video.
+If you are new to time-frequency analysis in general, we recommend you to watch the lecture on the [fundamentals of neuronal oscillations](https://youtu.be/dHTuzMsjVJA) in advance.
+If you are entirely new to FieldTrip, please watch the [introduction lecture](https://youtu.be/7B4rDZYwQLM).
 An overview of all lectures is available [here](/video).

 ## The data used in this tutorial